yongyanghz/yongyanghz.github.io/_posts/2019-11-07-C++-String-Types-Summaries.md

-`const char *` means the pointer is non-const,  the char  data it points to is const;
+`const char *` means the pointer is non-const,  the char/string  data it points to is const;

-`char * const` means the pointer is const, the string data it points to is non-const.
+`char * const` means the pointer is const, the char/string data it points to is non-const.